 - Hope is not a strategy.
 Stable work that pays the bills trumps wishful thinking.

 - Accept a lower income to get you through the door, albeit with the condition of a higher income after you've proven your worth.
-This gets you a job now without short-changing your income in the long term and is a win-win for both you and your employer.
+This gets you a job now without short-changing your income potential in the long term and is a win-win for both you and your employer.

 - Brush up on those skills so you don't become irrelevant in the meantime.